 There are three general ways that FES graduate students receive funding:

-Graduate Assistants (GAs, GRAs, and GTAs): Most GAs are supervised by their major professor and are paid using the grants, contracts, or agreements that support their professor's research.
-Other GAs may be supervised by course instructors to serve as teaching assistants.
-For every term that a student is appointed as a GA, they receive tuition remission, access to health insurance, and a stipend.
-GA funding supports institutional and living expenses but may not include research expenses.
+Graduate Assistants (GAs [GRAs and GTAs]): This is the most common way that our students are funded.
+Most GAs are supervised as Graduate Research Assistants (GRAs) by their major professor and are paid using the grants, contracts, or agreements that support their major professor's research.
+Other GAs may be supervised as Graduate Teaching Assistants (GTAs) by course instructors to assist with specific classes.
+For every term that a student is appointed as a GA, they receive tuition remission, partial fee remission, access to health insurance, and a monthly stipend.
+GA funding supports institutional and living expenses, but may not include research expenses.
 For more information about GAs, GRAs, and GTAs, see the FES Graduate Program Handbook.

-OSU awards, scholarships, and fellowships: Competetive scholarships and fellowships are administered at three levels at OSU: the Graduate School, College of Forestry, and FES department.
-Scholarships and fellowships are usually paid as one lump sum or in installments deposited into the student's business account each term.
-A few fellowships meet certain criteria that qualify the receipient to be appointed as an OSU Graduate Fellow.
+OSU awards, scholarships, and fellowships: Competitive scholarships and fellowships are administered at three levels at OSU: the Graduate School, College of Forestry (CoF), and the FES department.
+Scholarships and fellowships are usually paid as one lump sum or in installments deposited into the student's business account.
+A few fellowships meet certain criteria that qualify the recipient to be appointed as an OSU Graduate Fellow.
 Officially appointed OSU Graduate Fellows receive a tuition waiver and access to health insurance.
-OSU awards, scholarships and fellowships are best accessed by applying in careful accordance with award instructions and deadlines.
-Please be aware that certain OSU awards, scholarships and fellowships may carry restrictions on how they can be accessed or used - please thoroughly review award stipulations before applying to determine if that award will suit your needs.
+OSU awards, scholarships, and fellowships are best accessed by applying in careful accordance with award instructions and deadlines.
+Please be aware that certain OSU awards, scholarships, and fellowships may carry restrictions on how they can be accessed or used, so please thoroughly review award stipulations before applying to determine if that award will suit your needs.
 See the Graduate School Awards page or the FES Graduate Program Handbook for more information.

-External awards, scholarships, and fellowships: External funding is usually an award paid directly to the student without interacting with OSU, although some external funding meets the criteria to appoint the recipient as an OSU Graduate Fellow.
+External awards, scholarships, and fellowships: External funding is typically a scholarship, fellowship, award, or grant paid directly to the student without interacting with OSU, although some external funding meets the criteria to appoint the recipient as an OSU Graduate Fellow.
 Officially appointed OSU Graduate Fellows receive a tuition waiver and access to health insurance.
-External funding is best accessed by independently locating potential funding sources and applying in careful accordance with award instructions and deadlines.
+External funding is best accessed by independently researching potential funding sources and competitions, and then applying in careful accordance with advertised instructions and deadlines.
 Please be aware that certain external awards may carry restrictions on how they can be accessed or used - please thoroughly review award stipulations before applying to determine if that award will suit your needs.
 See the External Funding section below for more information.

-We strongly encourage students to search and apply for external funding to help support research and living expenses.
+We strongly encourage students to search and apply for external funding to help support their academic efforts and living expenses.
 Besides helping to relieve financial stress, receiving external funding is an excellent addition to a student’s CV.
 Graduate students should discuss options for external funding with their major professors.
-Major professors are expected to alert their students to funding opportunities in their professional fields.
+Major professors often alert their students to funding opportunities in their professional fields.